thomassuedbroecker/todo/README.md

 # Todo App Tutorial

-This is a sample application built with Node.JS and IBM Cloudant.
+This is a sample application built with a CLEAN stack (CLoudant NoSQL database, Express, Angular and Node.js).

 **If you are looking for the step-by-step tutorial, look at [this branch](https://github.com/lionelmace/node-todo/tree/tutorial).**